-Year Contaminant Highest Monthly Number of Positive Samples MCL Unit of Measure Violation Source of Contaminant 2020 Total Coliform Bacteria 1 Presence No Naturally present in the environment.
-Great er than one positive coli form in any single month • Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
-While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of
+Year Contaminant Highest Monthly Number of Positive Samples MCL Unit of Measure Violation Source of Contaminant 2022 Total Coliform Bacteria 0 Presence No Naturally present in the environment.

+^{}Greater than one positive coliform in any single month.

+Total coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
 While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.
 Coliform bacteria are hardier than many disease-causing organisms; therefore, their absence from water is a good indication that the water is microbiologically safe for human consumption